drewbrokke/liferay-web-services-cli/README.md

 ```

 ## Changes
+**0.2.6**
+- Adds an interactive mode for many of the commands using the `-i` flag!
+- Lots of internal restructuring to prepare for plugins support

 **0.2.52**
 - Reduce parallel reqest limit.
 In some cases it might have caused indexing errors to send too many requests at once.